Season 2026 Now On Sale - LEARN MORE

 MusiciansMattea Osenk

 Born and raised in Adelaide, Mattea began her musical journey at the age of seven.
-Mattea graduated from the Elder Conservatorium with a Bachelor of Music with first class Honours in 2022, under the tutelage of Keith Crellin OAM and Stephen King.
-A particular highlight includes her concerto debut with the Elder Conservatorium Symphony Orchestra, performing the Walton Viola Concerto.
-She was the recipient of the Varley Scholarship and Exhibition, The Gustav Reimers Prize and the Athol Lykke Scholarship.
+She completed a Bachelor of Music with First Class Honours from the Elder Conservatorium of Music, University of Adelaide, under the tutelage of Keith Crellin OAM and Stephen King.
+A particular highlight for Mattea was her concerto debut with the Elder Conservatorium Symphony Orchestra, performing William Walton’s Viola Concerto.
+Mattea was the recipient of the Varley Scholarship and Exhibition, The Gustav Reimers Prize and the Athol Lykke Scholarship.

-In 2023, Mattea commenced her Masters at the Sydney Conservatorium of Music, supported by the Corinna D’hage Mayer String Scholarship under the guidance of Roger Benedict.
+In 2023, Mattea commenced her Masters at the Sydney Conservatorium of Music, University of Sydney, supported by the Corinna D’hage Mayer String Scholarship under the guidance of Roger Benedict.
 She graduated in 2024 whilst simultaneously commencing her first year of studies at ANAM.

-A keen orchestral player, Mattea has enjoyed working alongside the Tasmanian Symphony Orchestra and Western Australian Symphony Orchestra whilst at ANAM, and currently performs casually with the Adelaide Symphony Orchestra.
-Mattea has participated in the Australian Youth Orchestra (AYO) National Music Camp and season programs, and is especially looking forward to their 2025 international tour.
+A keen orchestral player, Mattea has enjoyed opportunities at ANAM to perform alongside Auckland Philharmonia, Tasmanian and West Australian Symphony Orchestras and currently performs casually with the Adelaide Symphony Orchestra.
+Mattea has participated in the Australian Youth Orchestra (AYO) National Music Camp season programs and joined the AYO International Tour 2025.

 Outside of music, Mattea explores other creative pursuits such as painting and embroidery and finds solace in nature walks along South Australia’s coast with her dog.